toitlang/toit/tests/esp32/README.md

 As of 2023-05-30.
 Run the tests individually.
-All test run on board 1, except for the uart and wait_for tests.
+All test run on board 1, except for the uart, ultrasound, and wait_for tests.
 (See their respective files for more info.)

-The adc test only works if no other program is using WiFi.
+The adc and espnow tests only work if no other program is using WiFi.
 For Jaguar:
 `jag container install -D jag.disabled -D jag.timeout=1m adc adc.toit`

 Note that the touch test requires human interaction.

-Known issues:
-- dac.toit: the wave generator isn't working correctly.
-A patch https://github.com/espressif/esp-idf/pull/9430 to the ESP-IDF is needed.
-- pulse_counter2.toit: the Pulse counter isn't correctly released.
-If, for any reason, pulse_counter1.toit fails it also requires a reset.